dalinicus/homeassistant-acinfinity/README.md

 - Controller 69 Pro
 - Controller 69 Pro+

-As this integration has a cloud dependency on the UIS REST Api, it is currently not compatible with bluetooth only such as Controller 67
+This integration is not compatible with bluetooth only devices such as Controller 67, as they do not sync to the UIS Cloud

 ## Installation